thinkspaces/thinkspaces-react/docs/database.md

 Behind the scenes, the function adds a reference to the user in the Project document's admin array.
 It also adds a reference to the project in the User document's admin array.

+#### Project().delete()

+Deletes the Project from the database entirely.

+Notes:

+- Deletes the project document.
+- Deletes any two-way references to users (teams and admin).
+- Deletes any two-way references to tags.
+- Deletes all images.

 #### Project().deleteTag(tagInstance)